Ramis84/OCReMixDownloader/docs/index.md

   --to <SONG_NR>     (Optional) The last song nr to download.
 If not set, all songs including the latest one will be downloaded.
   --threads <COUNT>  (Optional) Number of concurrent downloads (default: 1).
   --includeTorrents  (Optional) Downloads torrents files as well, both Collections and Albums (only the .torrent, needs to be added to torrent client manually).
+  --ignoreHashErrors (Optional) If the hash of a download differs from the reference on the page, the program will just give a warning and keep the download anyway.
 Example:
+  ocremixdownloader 2352 3751
   ocremixdownloader --config "C:/Files/settings.json" --output "C:/Download/"
 ```